Frequently Asked Questions

 Obituaries are pulled automatically from the funeral homes we partner with.
 If a funeral is arranged through one of our listed funeral homes, the obituary will appear on Neshama within hours of being published.
 If you don't see a listing and believe it should be there, email us at contact@neshama.ca and we'll look into it right away.

-We maintain a curated list of trusted shiva-related vendors including caterers, florists, and gift services.
-If you serve the Jewish community in Toronto or Montreal and would like to be included, you can find our trusted partners or email us at contact@neshama.ca to apply.
+We maintain a curated list of trusted shiva-related vendors including caterers and gift services.
+If you serve the Jewish community in Toronto or Montreal and would like to be included, you can apply to join our free directory or email us at contact@neshama.ca.

 What are yahrzeit reminders?